 - i.
-The role of the candidate in the graduate and undergraduate instructional program including such items as the amount relative to the department norms, variety and difficulty of the teaching assignments and the preparation and attention given by the candidate their teaching responsibilities.
+The role of the candidate in the graduate and undergraduate instructional program including such items as the amount relative to the department norms, variety and difficulty of the teaching assignments, relative successes with undergraduate classes versus graduate classes and the preparation and attention given by the candidate their teaching responsibilities.
 Make reference to teaching information form. - ii.
 Out-of-class teaching and advising at both the graduate and undergraduate levels (careful thought should be given to the advising role of each candidate): directed research, special studies, help given to students, office hours with students, contributions to the teaching of other faculty, etc. - iii.
 Graduate student supervision and advising: PhDs, Masters, committees, post-doctoral, and Graduate Research Assistant supervision.
 Attention may be given to the role of the candidate in attracting high caliber graduate students to the campus. - iv.
 Development of new and effective techniques of instruction; writing of teaching materials, manuals, textbooks. - v.
 Evaluation of teaching as judged by departmental colleagues.
 Guidelines dealing with the evaluation of teaching are contained in APM 210-1 and should be consulted by Chairs on behalf of their departments.
 Among other elements of teaching, faculty colleagues are particularly well qualified to make thoughtful and substantial assessments of the candidate's command of subject matter and continuous growth in their field.
-Faculty perceptions derived from direct observation and information should be shared with colleagues at the departmental personnel meeting concerning the candidate and incorporated into the file in an appropriate manner. - vi.
+Faculty opinions derived from direct observation and anecdotes and information should be shared with colleagues at the departmental personnel meeting concerning the candidate and incorporated into the file provided they have been formally documented as classroom visitation reports. - vi.
 Evaluation of teaching by students.
+See section U below.
 Materials submitted by students should be discussed by the department in its meeting and summarized and evaluated in the departmental letter.
 All teaching evaluations performed during the review period should be assessed and commented on.
 Hearsay is not acceptable for use in teaching evaluations.